The RNLI will add brand new information for 2017 soon!

 In 2015, Falmouth was once again our busiest station in Cornwall.
 Volunteer lifeboat crews launched lifeboats 84 times to those in trouble at sea, rescuing 101 people.
 That equates to 657 hours spend at sea on emergency call outs.

 The RNLI relies on public donations and legacies to bring in the money needed to ensure it can operate a 24 hour lifesaving service.
 We must say a huge thank you to everyone who fundraises at the event on our behalf, including Be y Stogs of Skinner’s Brewery who tirelessly pounds the streets of Falmouth to collect donations.

 We wish everyone a great Falmouth International Sea Shanty Fes val in 2016- here’s to another successful year.

-The RNLI is the charity that saves lives at sea.
-It provides a 24 hour lifeboat search and rescue service 100 nautical miles out from the coast of the United Kingdom and Republic of Ireland and a seasonal lifeguard service on over 200 of the UK’s busiest beaches.
-The RNLI also has a flood rescue team, with RNLI volunteer teams on standby to help deal with inland flooding both in the UK and abroad.
+The Royal National Lifeboat Institution (RNLI) is the charity that saves lives at sea.
+It provides a 24-hour lifeboat search and rescue service to 100 nautical miles out from the coast of the United Kingdom and Republic of Ireland and a seasonal lifeguard service on over 200 of the UK’s busiest beaches.
+The RNLI also has a flood rescue team, with RNLI volunteer teams on 24 hour standby to help deal with inland flooding both in the UK and abroad.